Customer Journals

 Save

-Save the entries without posting them to the general ledger.
+Save entries without posting them to the general ledger.

 Delete Journal Batch